ehmicky/terminal-theme/README.md

 ### Return value

-The return value is a promise resolving to an object where:
+The return value is a promise resolving to an object where each:

-- Each key is a category defined in the theme.
+- Key is a category defined in the theme.
-- Each value is a function applying [styles](#styles) to a string.
+- Value is a function applying [styles](#styles) to a string.

 ```js
 const exampleLibrary = async function () {